sg3510/eddy-tornado/README.md

 ```
 line.

-To send file use uploadfile.py with file as argument.
+To start listening for and sending audio, run record.py

+File uploading is handled by uploadfile.py

 Audio processing and tagging happens in process_audio.py